THE CHARIOTS OF GOD

 When Paul contrasted grace and works in the Book of Romans he was not contrasting grace and godly living (as Gentiles believe), but grace and the Law of Moses.
 And he was speaking to those who knew the Law.

-Behold, thou art called a Jew, and restest in the law, and makest thy boast of God, And knowest his will, and approvest the things that are more excellent, being instructed out of the law; (Romans 2:17,18)
+and know His will, and approve the things that are excellent, being instructed out of the law, (Romans 2:17,18)

 In the Book of Romans, Paul clearly is exhorting Jews to look up from the Torah and to place their trust in the grace of God through Christ.